 Since peas also fix nitrogen, the soil will be full of nutrients and ready for your hot season veggies like zucchini or cucumbers.

 Here is another cool-season plant to consider.
-Carrots need a lot of water but grow well with varying amounts of sunlight.
+Carrots need a lot of water but grow well in pots with varying amounts of sunlight.

 Dwarf varieties do well in shallow pots but make sure you use a deeper pot for any larger types.
 Start from seed and enjoy all spring.